Willy-tec/p13-argent-bank/README.md

 npm start
 ```

+### Change backend url

 Setting the .env file : Follow the template with .env.example

-You need to setup the url you want to use for the back-end.
+You can setup the url you want to use for the back-end.

 You can use local server by cloning the repo : https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API